Thomas-Everard family

 The Thomas-Everard family are a family of British farmers who became known to the public during the 2001 foot and mouth crisis.
 The son Guy Thomas-Everard made an impassioned plea against his healthy farm animals being killed as part of a pre-emptive cull designed by the Ministry for Agriculture, Fisheries and Food (MAFF) to save Exmoor animals from foot and mouth disease.
 The plea and threatened legal challenge was ultimately successful.

 The case saw the Thomas-Everard family enter politics, campaigning on rural affairs.
 The father, Chris Thomas-Everard, is a leading member of the Countryside Party.
 He stood as the first candidate for the party in the South West England region at the 2004 European election.
-Thomas-Everard failed to get a seat in the European Parliament, though they party did retain its deposit in the region.
+Thomas-Everard failed to get a seat in the European Parliament, though the party did retain its deposit in the region.